 Taking account of recent social and technological developments and the inclusion of specific provisions from chapters which are widely applicable to all marketing communications.

-Encouraging mindfulness re diversity and avoiding objectification and harmful stereotypes
+Encouraging mindfulness regarding diversity and avoiding objectification and harmful stereotypes

 Improved indications regarding claims (including aspirational claims) and substantiation.